What is pyrethrin/pyrethroid what are they used for?

 How do cats become poisoned?

-Poisoning is usually the result of application of a spot-on product containing pyrethrin or pyrethroid being used.
+Poisoning is usually the result of the application of a spot-on product containing pyrethrin or pyrethroid being used.

 Pyrethrin poisoning usually occurs when the cat is given a dose greater than the recommended amount.